Overview - 2020/2021

 - Students registering in the first year of the Police Foundations program at the Woodstock/Oxford Regional Campus should be aware that the program is offered in an accelerated format which consists of three academic levels delivered continuously from September to August.
 At the end of August, the student has completed all the courses required for their Ontario College Diploma.

-- The curriculum of this program conforms to the guidelines issued by the Ministry of Advanced Education and Skills Development (MAESD) as the required Police Education Component.
+- The curriculum of this program conforms to the guidelines issued by the Ministry of Training, Colleges and Universities (MTCU) as the required Police Education Component.

 - Special requirements exist for recruitment to Police Departments and prospective students are expected to make individual and personal previous enquiry of departments of their choice to determine eligibility.